webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 ## Configuration

 In order to use the service for the virtual machine and em/simulator cloud you need to set `user` and `key` in your `wdio.conf.js` file.
 It will automatically use Sauce Labs to run your integration tests.
+If you run your tests on Sauce Labs you can specify the region you want to run your tests in via the `region` property.
+Available short handles for regions are `us` (default) and `eu`.
+These regions are used for the Sauce Labs VM cloud and the Sauce Labs Real Device Cloud.
+If you don't provide the region, it defaults to `us`.

+> NOTE:\
+> By default the `ondemand.us-west-1.saucelabs.com` US endpoint will be used.
+This is the new Unified Platform endpoint.
+If you want to use the *old* endpoint then
+> don't provide a region and add `hostName: ondemand.saucelabs.com` to your configuration file.

 If you want to use [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy) you just need to set `sauceConnect: true`.
 If you would like to change data center to EU add `region:'eu'` as US data center is set as default (region only works on ^4.14.1 or ^5.0.0).

 ```js